-The Town maintains two major governmental funds, the general fund and the perpetual care fund.
+The Town maintains one major governmental fund, the general fund.

 The Town adopts an annual appropriated budget for all its funds.
 A budgetary comparison schedule has been provided to demonstrate legal compliance with the adopted budget for the general fund.